Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

-RQ1 and RQ2 explore adoption and adherence—examining whether projects follow ownership rules and whether declared owners align with contribution-based ownership.
-RQ3 and RQ4 extend this investigation by assessing behavioral impact over time, quantifying how introducing CODEOWNERS changes PR processing and workload distribution.

-Because RQ3 and RQ4 both analyze temporal effects before and after CODEOWNERS adoption, we introduce the shared trend analysis technique below.
-Methodological details specific to each RQ are provided in their respective subsections that follow.
+Section~\ref{sec:intro} states our four research questions.
+RQ1 and RQ2 explore adoption and adherence—whether projects follow their ownership rules, and whether declared owners align with contribution-based ownership.
+RQ3 and RQ4 assess behavioral impact over time, quantifying how introducing CODEOWNERS changes PR processing and workload distribution.
+Each subsection below combines the methodological detail and the findings specific to its RQ.
+Because RQ3 and RQ4 both analyze temporal effects before and after adoption, we first introduce the trend analysis technique they share.